MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **Data_ProductName** - tells us the product name of the digital attach offer

-- **Data_UseInAppRedemption** - tells us if we use in-app redemption of web redemption – this is only relevant to AFO flow.
+- **Data_UseInAppRedemption** - tells us if we use in-app redemption of web redemption – this is only relevant to Activation for Office flow.

 ### Office.Licensing.OOBE.TryBuyChoice